-In the 2023 QS World University Rankings, the University of Auckland was ranked in the top 100 universities in the world.
-We were also ranked in the top 50 for Accounting and Finance.
+In the 2023 QS World University Rankings, the University of Auckland was ranked 68th in the world, making us the only New Zealand university in the top 100.
+We were also ranked in the top 100 for Accounting and Finance.

-The University of Auckland is ranked in the top 10 universities in the world in the 2022 Times Higher Education University Impact Rankings.
-These measure how universities perform against the United Nations' Sustainable Development Goals.
+In the 2023 Times Higher Education University Impact Rankings, the University of Auckland is ranked 12th in the world.
+These rankings measure how universities perform against the United Nations' Sustainable Development Goals.